duneroadrunner/SaferCPlusPlus/index.md

 Using this (header-only) library generally involves copying the include files you want to use into your project, and that's it.
 Outside of the standard library, there are no other dependencies.

-Building the example: For those using msvc, project and solution files are included.
+Building the example: For those using msvc, project files are included.
 Otherwise, just create a new project and add all the `.cpp` and `.h` files.

 A couple of notes about compiling: With g++ and clang++, you'll need to enable thread support (-pthread).
-With 64-bit builds in msvc you may get a "[fatal error C1128: number of sections exceeded object file format limit: compile with /bigobj](https://msdn.microsoft.com/en-us/library/8578y171(v=vs.140).aspx)".
+With the microsoft compiler, compiling in "conformance" mode (/permissive-) (which is not the default when using C++17 or lower) is recommended.
+Additionally defining the `MSE_MSC_CONFORMANCE_MODE` preprocessor symbol suppresses work-arounds used by the library to accommodate permissive mode when using the microsoft compiler with C++17 or lower.
+With 64-bit builds you may get a "[fatal error C1128: number of sections exceeded object file format limit: compile with /bigobj](https://msdn.microsoft.com/en-us/library/8578y171(v=vs.140).aspx)".
 Just [add](https://msdn.microsoft.com/en-us/library/ms173499.aspx) the "/bigobj" compile flag.
 For more help you can try the [questions and comments](#questions-and-comments) section.
 Also related: [Versioning and deployment philosophy](README2.md#versioning-and-deployment-philosophy).

 ### SaferCPlusPlus versus Clang/LLVM Sanitizers